cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - `settings.templates.settings.num_steps`
 - `settings.templates.settings.steps`

+The reasons these settings are not supported are:

+- You can't disable templating in the stack manifests which Atmos needs to process as `Go` templates

-The reason these settings are not supported is that if you define the `left_delimiter` and `right_delimiter` in the `settings.templates.settings` section in stack manifests, the `Go` templating engine will think that the delimiters specify the beginning and the end of template strings, will try to evaluate it, which will result in an error.
+- If you define the `left_delimiter` and `right_delimiter` in the `settings.templates.settings` section in stack manifests, the `Go` templating engine will think that the delimiters specify the beginning and the end of template strings, will try to evaluate it, which will result in an error

 As an example, let's define [Gomplate Datasources](https://docs.gomplate.ca/datasources/) for the entire organization in the `stacks/orgs/acme/_defaults.yaml` stack manifest: